 Post-War Reception and Legacy

 Though not as widely screened today, the film resurfaced in festivals like Il Cinema Ritrovato, highlighting its preservation efforts.
-Its themes of inherited guilt resonate in modern horror.
+Its themes of inherited guilt resonate in modern horror because they speak to something audiences still recognize: the fear that family stories can trap us long after the original events have passed.

 Comparative Insights with Contemporaries